fanqingsong/deep-searcher/README.md

 For more detailed development setup and optional dependency installation options, see [CONTRIBUTING.md](CONTRIBUTING.md#development-environment-setup-with-uv).

+### Quick start demo

-Prepare your `OPENAI_API_KEY` in your environment variables.
+To run this quick start demo, please prepare your `OPENAI_API_KEY` in your environment variables.
 If you change the LLM in the configuration, make sure to prepare the corresponding API key.

-### Quick start demo
 ```python
 from deepsearcher.configuration import Configuration, init_config
 from deepsearcher.online_query import query